otagomohio/2019-06-11_GBS_EE/sessions/hints/bash_genomics_5.md

-### 5.Since we are doing GBS we are interested in knowing how frequent restriction enzymesare .
+### 5.Since we are doing GBS we are interested in knowing how frequent restriction enzymes are .
 Can you tell me how many cut sites there are for :

 	* PstI CTGCAG
 	* ecoRI CTTAAG